AndreHolzer/Llavero-Pasquina_et_al_2022/README.md

 See: http://...

-In order to run the R and bash commands you need to install and activate the conda environments first and have a up to date version of R and RStudio installed.
-For the listening examples stored in listening_examples a headphone is needed for correct reproduction. .
+In order to run the R and bash commands an up to date version of R and RStudio needs to be installed.
+Also make sure to install and activate the conda environments to reproduce all results.